RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 ### ᚷ

 The original sound of ᚷ was /j/, but when French began to influence English after the Norman invasion (~1100), /j/ started to become /dʒ/ in English, [just like in French](https://en.wikipedia.org/wiki/Phonological_history_of_French#To_Early_Old_French[when?])
 (Think of how the word Jehovah or Jesus changed in pronunciation over time).
-So also taking into account that ᛄ is already /j/, we can reduce historical ᚷᚷ to just ᚷ for /dʒ/.
+So also taking into account that ᛡ is already /j/, we can reduce historical ᚷᚷ to just ᚷ for /dʒ/.

 ### Double-Feoh